gattaloukik123/KYC-on-Blockchain/README.md

 # KYC on Blockchain
 We all know how difficult it is for a normal user to get his KYC data verified from any third party source or banks.
 Privacy will always be treated as a joke until technologies such as Bloackchain, IPFS are rapidly used in daily life applications.
 We made a KYC application that uses blockchain as a database which ensures security and privacy of a user.
 This application is deployed and tested on a local test network such as Ganache using truffle and web3.js.

-#Techonologies Used
+# Techonologies Used
 frontend - ReactJS
-backend - Ethereum Test Network (Ganache), web3.js
+backend - Ethereum Developement Network (Ganache), web3.js, truffle

+# Things to keep in mind before running the code
+  1) Since this project only supports development networks, check if Ganache Network is running behind.
+  2) Also remember to change port to 8545 from 7545 if using ganache-cli.
+  3) Do make sure you create bank accounts before creating a customer.